-Therefore, the City seeks a qualified professional(s) to assist with the design of the City's first publicly owned parking garage.
-It is anticipated that throughout the design process, a Construction Manager at Risk (CMR) will validate the budget and associated construction costs to result in a process with a high assurance of cost conformance.
+Therefore, the City seeks a qualified professional(s) to assist with the bid and construction management of the City's first publicly owned parking garage.
+It is anticipated that throughout the design process, the construction manager at risk (CMR) will validate the budget and associated construction costs to ensure a process with a high assurance of cost conformance.